The War of the Givens

 The Song of the Orphans

-To learn more about this big fat beast of a sequel, go to the Song of the Orphans info page.
+For more general information about this big fat beast of a sequel, go to the info page.

 The Flight of the Silvers

 The first book in the Silvers series.
 Two sisters and four strangers, plucked from their world at the cusp of apocalypse and transported to an Earth they barely recognize.
 An unprecedented tragedy in 1912 has set history on a different path.
 Restaurants float through the air like flying saucers, while common household appliances bend the fabric of time.
-Afflicted with temporal powers they never wanted, and hunted by enemies they never knew they had, the six alien refugees are forced to work together to stay alive.
+Afflicted with temporal powers they never wanted, and hunted by enemies they never knew they had, the six otherworldly refugees are forced to work together to stay alive.
 Their only hope: to cross a radically-changed United States and find the one man who can help them.

 My debut novel, a comedic tale of lies, tricks, and public relations in the pre-social media age.
 There isn’t a shred of science fiction to be found in this book, but if you like stories about shrewd young publicists and out-of-control media hoaxes, then this one’s for you.